-This issue can also be looked at from an SNA perspective.
 As previously mentioned, the SNA (2008, p.
 285) states: "Each acquisition of a product from a wholesaler or retailer is regarded as being the acquisition of two distinct products.
 One is the physical good, valued at producers' prices, the other is the trade margin.
 The purchase of the good is shown as a use of that good; the margin is shown as a use of services provided by wholesalers and retailers."
 Moreover, the Eurostat Handbook on price and volume measures in national accounts (2001, pp. 76-77) writes: "The trade margin can be seen as the price the buyer pays for the trade service although there is no direct transaction" and "They supply services rather than goods (although consumers may have a different perception of this)".

-Both manuals stress on the additivity between production (or imports) and trade margins within the final consumption (for instance) at purchasers'prices in the national accounts system of economic description.
+Both manuals stress the additivity between production (or imports) and trade margins within the final consumption (for instance) at purchasers' prices in the national accounts system of economic description.
 But does that mean that the quality of the good traded must be counted in the content of production (or imports) only, and that quality change of the trade margin is only linked to the service process, independently from the good traded?
 Based on the current guidance in the 2008 SNA, the answer seems to be "yes".
-However, there is another viewpoint explained below.